MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/ad-fs-build-custom-auth-method.md

 3. In the center pane, under **Multi-Factor Authentication**, click the **Edit** link to the right of **Global Settings**.

-4. Under **Select additional authentication methods** at the bottom of the page, check the box for your provider’s AdminName.
+4. Under **Select additional authentication methods** at the bottom of the page, check the box for your provider's AdminName.
 Click **Apply**.

 5. To provide a “trigger” to invoke MFA using your adapter, under **Locations** check both **Extranet** and **Intranet**, for example.
 Click **OK**.
 (To configure triggers per relying party, see “Create the authentication policy using Windows PowerShell” below.)